unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Basic.md

 ## 3 Basic Color Maps

 ## Base Map
 Base Color : Texture(sRGB) × Color(RGB).
 The default color is White.
+The **base color** represents the color of the unshaded area of object or character.

 |  Base Color Map (Face) | (Hair) | Result  |
 | ---- | ---- |---- |